tf7software/tf7software/README.md

 #### Some repos may not live for long, due to DMCA Takedowns, so copy our repos while you can!

-We are posting and updating all the old "Liberators" by rhenrywarren
+The old "Liberators" and "TF7-4's" have been discontinued due to repeated DMCA takedowns.

 Our email, address, founder's cat's name (and nickname) and more: <a href="https://spamty.eu/show/v6/20378/bfccad7d8d7e1e8ec1bfd523/" onclick="mailhidepopup=window.open('https://spamty.eu/show/v6/20378/bfccad7d8d7e1e8ec1bfd523/','mailhidepopup','width=580,height=635'); return false;">CLICK TO REVEAL</a>